Who is at Fault if a Car Hit Me While I Was Turning Left in Milwaukee, Wisconsin?

 Posted on behalf of Jeff Pitman on December 6, 2019 in Car Accidents

 Request your FREE case review today.
-877-877-2228
+414-333-3333

-What Causes a Left-Turn Collision?
+What Causes a Left-Turn Collision in Milwaukee?

-Most left-turn car accidents happen due to negligence or human error.
+left-turn crash liabilityMost left-turn car accidents happen due to negligence or human error.
 Too often, drivers ignore Wisconsin’s right-of-way laws in a hurry to try to beat oncoming traffic.
 As a result, they put themselves and others in harm’s way.

-State law requires drivers who are turning left at a green light to wait until it is safe to turn.
+State law requires drivers who are turning left at an intersection on a green light to wait until it is safe to turn.
 This means waiting until there is no oncoming traffic.
 Some intersections may have a traffic signal to indicate when the driver turning left has the right of way.
 However, even if there is a green arrow signal, the driver turning left still has a duty to check for traffic.

 For instance, if an oncoming driver runs a red light, then the driver with the green arrow must wait for that vehicle to pass.
-This does not erase the red light runner’s traffic violation.
+This does not erase the red-light runner’s traffic violation.
 However, every driver’s first duty is to take steps to avoid causing a crash.

 Other reasons that a left-turn car crash may happen is because of drivers: